SumonAhmed334/Linux/nextcloud34-euro-office-ubuntu2404-docker.md

 # Part 17 — Configure Nextcloud Office / Euro-Office

-## 25. Install the Nextcloud Office connector
+## 25. Install the Euro-Office integration app

+> **Correction:** the app you need is called **Euro-Office integration**, not "Nextcloud Office." ("Nextcloud Office" is the umbrella feature area under *Office & text* — Collabora and Euro-Office are two separate connector apps that live under it.)

 Open Nextcloud: